Averroes90/a-case-study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 A massive cloud warehousing unicorn, Snowflake offers a wide variety of solutions to a plethora of different customers of all sizes and business fields.
-Specifically within the scope of AI and machine learning, Snowflake addresses specific challenges:

-- **Data Accessibility for AI/ML**: AI and ML models require vast, diverse, and well-organized datasets.
-Snowflake eliminates the common barriers in data accessibility and integration, crucial for effective AI and ML training and execution.
-- **Scalability for AI/ML Workloads**: AI and ML projects often demand scalable compute and storage resources due to their fluctuating nature.
-Snowflake's cloud-native architecture allows dynamic scaling, which is essential for handling varying AI and ML workloads.
-- **Real-time Data Processing**: AI and ML models, especially in predictive analytics, require real-time data processing capabilities.
-Snowflake facilitates this with its high-speed data processing features.
+AI and ML are a mainsty of most of Snowflake's solitions.
+In this study I will be  Specifically focusing on LLMs

+### Snowflake for LLM-Enabled Machine Learning Applications
+The Snowflake Data Cloud is designed to support and advance machine learning initiatives.
+As the pace of innovation quickens, Snowflake spearheads support for the next generation of AI-powered technologies.

+- **Access all training data in a single location** Machine learning models require massive amounts of data for training and deployment.
+When relevant data is spread across numerous source systems, looking for and requesting access to data significantly slows development.
+Snowflake provides a single point of access to a global network of trusted data.
+With Snowflake, you can bring nearly all data types into your model without complex pipelines and enjoy native support for structured, semi-structured (JSON, Avro, ORC, Parquet, or XML), and unstructured data.
+- **Build LLM-powered data apps**
+- **Aggregate and analyze unstructured data**
+- **Interactive data search**
+- **Superior data security and governance**

 ## Landscape